 If you're still not sure if you need planning permission for a project you are advised to contact a professional planning consultant.

-You can call us on 01480 388424 for advice, but please be aware that waiting times may occur during busy periods.
+You can call us on 01480 388424 for assistance, but please be aware that waiting times may occur during busy periods.